JackGamesAR/portfolio/index.md

 ![EzTickets](https://i.imgur.com/rJonCZF.png)

-### VW Bot:
+### Neon Support:

-This is a custom bot for my friend Emma's server.
+This is a custom bot I made for my friend Emma's server (The Neon Café).
 It is used for the ticket system in her server.
-It is similar to the ticket system in my server (Jack's Hangout), but without the other feautures, besides the ticket system.
+It is similar to the ticket system in my server (Jack's Hangout), but without the non-ticket related features.
 You can check it out [here](https://discord.gg/sQvTCZh3UX)

 ## YouTube!